hindu-comm/mail_stream_advaita-l/2017/06/Without_Shakti_Brahm/20__Praveen_R._Bhat.md

 are inline with some Shruti mantra that helped you? प्रक्रियाभेद exists to solve existent questions.
-The answers to those questions would not necessarily be inline with some random mantra that you pull out of your hat and question everything that by your own agreement may be useful to others!​
+The answers to those questions would not necessarily be inline with some random mantra that you pull out of your hat and question everything that by your own agreement may be useful to others!

         Nowhere I have stated that the study of other works of Sri Shankara
 > are not required by a seeker.